 Consider Pharmacogenetic Testing

-If your child’s clinician recommends mental health medication, ask them about PGx testing.
-This test provides more information on how your child may react to certain medications.
-Genomind® Professional PGx Express™ provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine:
+If your child’s clinician recommends medication, ask them about genetic testing for mental health medications.
+This provides more information on how your child may react to certain medications based on their genetic profile, using science known as “pharmacogenetics.”
+Genomind’s pharmacogenetic testing provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine:

 - Which medications may be more or less likely to be effective in helping your child